solita/solita.github.com/_posts/2022-03-07-running-clojure-on-constrained-memory.md

 familiar with the heap size of JVM being manually tunable.
 On the other hand, at least I previously had only vague ideas on what exactly I should pick on a small-memory system.
-Selecting a small heap will make it less likely that things apart from the JVM run out of memory, but it at the very least increases the frequency of GC runs.
+Selecting a small heap will make it less likely that programs apart from the JVM run out of memory, but it at the very least increases the frequency of GC runs.
 More severely, it may also happen that the GC finds nothing to free, not unlike how the operating system might find itself unable to reclaim